Next Wave International Next Wave International™ is a faith-based communications group >which is

 But the glue which holds the union together is, at least in theory, more about culture than politics or economics.

-That’s why Turkey’s admission to the EU is such an issue of hot debate right now.
+That’s why Turkey’s admission to the EU remains an issue of hot debate.
 Some authorities seem unsure that Turkish society embodies the cultural values which will allow it to fit easily into the European family.

-It is a mistake to think of culture as merely a product of social, political or economic factors.
-The very root of the word culture reflects the spiritual aspect of national identity.
+Whether or not this is true, it is a mistake to think of culture as merely a product of social, political or economic factors.
+The very root of the word culture reflects a moral or even spiritual aspect of national identity.

-Europe may add members to its club, but it’s hard to see Europe becoming more homogenous without a renewal of spiritual energy, a return to some sense of spiritual identity.
+Europe may add members to its club, but it’s hard to see Europe becoming more homogenous without a renewal of inner energy, a return to some sense of its core spiritual identity.
 Spirituality has fuelled the development of Europe's cultures for centuries.

 Europe does not need any more institutionalisation – in religion or anywhere else.